zeus-fyi/zeus/README.md

 }

 ```
 Here's how you can use the client to post a request to the endpoint above to service new validators.
+You can also reuse the test case we have and change them to your own values here: ```pkg/hestia/client/validators_service_request_test.go```
 ```go
 bearerToken := "YOUR_BEARER_TOKEN"
 hestiaClient := NewDefaultHestiaClient(bearerToken)